or scroll for handy tips and a little nostalgia.

 I love whipping up my pancakes in an old-style mixing and pouring jug.
 Having a pouring spout makes it easier to create perfect circles as you cook off your pancakes.

-Tips for cooking perfect pancakes
+Top tips for perfect pancakes

 To get the best results, keep these tips in mind when cooking up your pancakes: